What is it?

 Postmenopausal hormone therapy, until recently referred to as "hormone replacement therapy," or "HRT," is now also termed "menopausal hormone therapy" (MHT) or simply "hormone therapy" (HT).
 HT typically refers to a combination of estrogen and either a synthetic form of the hormone progesterone (progestin) or a natural form of the hormone.
 Progesterone or progestin is necessary in women with an intact uterus to decrease the stimulating effect of estrogen on uterine tissue—a risk factor for uterine cancer.

 "Estrogen therapy" (ET) refers to the use of estrogen alone.
-Estrogen therapy may be prescribed for women who have had a hysterectomy (and therefore are not at risk of uterine cancer).
+Estrogen therapy alone may be prescribed for women who have had a hysterectomy (and therefore are not at risk of uterine cancer).

 A variety of estrogen medications containing various types of estrogen are available.
 These include pills, patches, injections, lotions, gels, sprays, vaginal creams, rings or tablets.